domeffe/bitcoin-bip-sfqmr/README.md

 ## Specification

 ### 1. The Satoshi-Block Freeze (T + 12 Months)
 After a 12-month activation window, all outputs in blocks 0 to 100,000 that utilize `OP_CHECKSIG` with raw public keys (P2PK) shall be considered invalid for spending.
+The activation window is calculated with Median-Time-Past (see Appendix).

 * **Mechanism:** A soft-fork rule that makes any transaction attempting to spend these UTXOs invalid.
 * **Target:** Approximately 1.1 million BTC.